darktrace/terraform-aws-vsensor/README.md

 This can be done outside the module once the deployment has completed.
 More details on how to do it can be found in the [Requirements](https://customerportal.darktrace.com/product-guides/main/ossensor-docker-introduction) section in the osSensor product guide on the Darktrace Customer Portal.

-1. Store the osSensor shared HMAC secret key into the Systems Manager Parameter Store.
-You can provide the HMAC's Parameter name for the `os_sensor_hmac_token` variable.
+1. In AWS Systems Manager (Parameter Store) create a new parameter with a unique name, eg. `os_sensor_hmac_token` with type SecureString and the value of the osSensor shared HMAC secret key obtained previously.

 ##### Terraform user policy